Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and Quintessence: Some Physical characteristics of Gravastars

 \section{Some Physical characteristics of Gravastars}

-This section is devoted to examine the impact of cloud of strings and quintessence field on different physical features of gravastar.
+This section is devoted to examining the impact of the cloud of strings and quintessence field on different physical features of gravastar.
 In this context, we shall calculate the stability through linearized perturbation.
 Then, we observe the proper length, shell energy and entropy of the gravastars.